Bio

 As a Senior Research Associate at the Institute of Noetic Sciences (2021–2024), he investigated transformation, meditation, altered states of consciousness, predictive processes, quantum wave-collapse experiments, and developed the BrainBeats toolbox for facilitating the study of brain-heart interactions and the Ascent toolbox for computing brain entropy/complexity/aperiodic measures.

-He then served as Director of Research at Evolve, a neurotechnology startup building transformational virtual reality-based biofeedback programs for nervous system regulation, cognitive training, and mental health disorders.
-He is a Research Fellow at the Institute of Noetic Sciences, a reviewer for high-impact journals (e.g., Scientific Reports, PLOS ONE, and Frontiers in Neuroscience), a moderator for the EEGLAB discussion list, and a member/advisor for The Global Consciousness Project , Valis Corporation, and Coalition Neurotech.
+Cédric is currently working as an inpendent contractor for the Swartz Center for Computational Neuroscience at UC San Diego and the the Institute for Advanced Consciousness Studies (IACS).
+He is also a Research Fellow at the Institute of Noetic Sciences, a reviewer for scientific journals (e.g., Scientific Reports, Journal of NeuroEngineering and Rehabilitation , PLOS ONE, and Frontiers in Neuroscience), a moderator of the EEGLAB discussion list, and a member/advisor for The Global Consciousness Project , Valis Corporation, and Coalition Neurotech.